anurag-git/Consensys-India-Homework/Week 3/Task List.md

 have a fallback function, then june 16 transferether
 - [x] anyone can contribute,
 - [x] signers cannot submit proposal
+- [x] signers cannot withdraw, as he has cannot submit proposal
+- [x] cannot withdraw if proposal neither approved or rejected
 - [x] set wei as default unit
 - [x] set minimum contribution
 - [x] Only one at a time.
 A beneficiary cannot have two open proposals.
 - [ ] add proposal state for each proposal separately
 - [ ] should I change proposal to AcceptingContributions in withdraw after it is accepted or rejected?
 - [ ] handle multiple proposals
-- [ ] implement listOpenBeneficiariesProposals
+- [x] implement listOpenBeneficiariesProposals